MaartjePfauder/wikisource-german-speeches/README.md

 According to the Wikimedia Terms of Use, content may be reused as long as licensing requirements are followed (Wikisource hosts public domain and CC BY-SA material).

-Because I only accessed publicly available article pages, respected rate-limits, and preserved attribution (via url and title), it is reasonable to assume that this scraping activity is permitted for academic purposes.
+Because I only accessed publicly available article pages, respected rate-limits, and preserved attribution (via url and title), I can assume that this scraping activity is permitted.

-### Repository Contents
-├── README.md
-├── german_speeches.csv
-└── scrape_wikisource_german_speeches.ipynb